OubaidaAkilan/OubaidaAkilan/README.md

 # Hi there, I'm Oubaida Akilan 👋

-<p align="left"> I'm a software developer 💻, with an Electrical Engineering backgroud ⚡.
+<p align="left"> I'm a Full-Stack developer 💻, with an Electrical Engineering backgroud ⚡.

 </p>